sahiladit/trades_analysis/README.md

 - "Write a code to add the data in the CSV file."
 - "Suggest tools to show analytics in easy manner."

-Basic prompt eangineering was used which included using """ for input , giving contexts to ChatGPT , using basic English , providing clear goals etc.
+Basic prompt engineering was used which included using """ for input , giving contexts to ChatGPT , using basic English , providing clear goals etc.

 ---